 Fentanyl Addiction Withdrawal

 Fentanyl is an opioid drug, which will cause moderate to severe withdrawal symptoms when you quit or reduce your dosage.
 These symptoms will typically mimic those of a very severe cold or flu but individuals with poor health or heart problems are at risk of fatal complications.
-In addition, individuals withdrawing from fentanyl should seek out medical care to prevent relapse, which can result in a fatal overdose, as the body is no longer accustomed to the addict’s previous dosage.
+In addition, individuals withdrawing from fentanyl should seek out medical care to properly detox from Fentanyl to prevent relapse, which can result in a fatal overdose, as the body is no longer accustomed to the addict’s previous dosage.

 Withdrawal symptoms typically include: